Menu

 USEFUL GEAR TO PACK

-Since we didn’t camp on this hike, we didn’t need to pack quite as carefully and so had the luxury of adding things like maple syrup for breakfast porridge.
-We packed spare clothes, food (breakfast, dinner + snacks), a book each, etc. in our large duffel bag, and only carried daypacks (water, daily snacks + lunch, rain gear, valuables and camera gear).
+Since we weren’t camping, we had the luxury of a bit packing freedom—including maple syrup for our breakfast porridge.
+We packed things like spare clothes, food and books in our duffel bag for the daily luggage transfers, meaning we only needed to carry daypacks with water, snacks + lunch, rain gear, valuables and camera gear.

 Here are a few things that were useful on this hike: